Azixa™

 Description

-In August 2006, Myrexis reported positive clinical results for Azixa™, the lead compound in the series, in a total of 66 patients – the first confirmed clinical proof of concept for EpiCept’s proprietary live cell high-throughput caspase-3 screening technology.
-Myrexis reported that in a Phase I study of Azixa™ in cancer that has metastasized to the brain, the drug achieved its maximum tolerated dose in patients.
-Myrexis also noted a measured reduction in tumor size in certain patients, suggesting evidence of activity.
-Azixa™ is now in Phase II clinical development.
+EP90745 is a series of apoptosis inducer compounds for the treatment of cancer.
+In August 2006, positive clinical results were reported for Azixa™, the lead compound in the series, in a total of 66 patients – the first confirmed clinical proof of concept for EpiCept’s proprietary live cell high-throughput caspase-3 screening technology.
+In a Phase I study of Azixa™ in cancer that has metastasized to the brain, the drug achieved its maximum tolerated dose in patients.
+A measured reduction in tumor size was also noted in certain patients, suggesting evidence of activity.

-In November 2009 Myrexis announced interim results of its trial of Azixa™ in melanoma metastases in which ten of the 22 patients treated achieved stable disease and two patients achieved confirmed partial responses.
+In November 2009, interim results were reported for a clinical trial of Azixa™ in melanoma metastases in which ten of the 22 patients treated achieved stable disease and two patients achieved confirmed partial responses.
 The median progression-free survival was 2.8 months.
-Azixa™ has received orphan drug status in the United States for the treatment of glioblastoma.

-In June 2010, Myrexis provided an update at the meeting of the American Society of Clinical Oncology (ASCO).
+In June 2010, an update was provided at the meeting of the American Society of Clinical Oncology (ASCO).
 In the glioblastoma trial, six subjects achieved stable disease and two subjects had achieved partial responses.
 One subject’s partial response duration was 7.8 months; the additional patient’s response was, at the time of the ASCO report, 16 months in duration and has been classified as almost a complete response.